core-wg/comi/draft-ietf-core-comi.md

 Each response payload carries one or multiple notifications.
-The number of notification reported and the conditions used to remove notifications from the reported list is left to the implementers.
+The number of notification reported and the conditions used to remove notifications from the reported list is left to implementers.
 When multiple notifications are reported, they MUST be ordered starting from the newest notification at index zero.

+The format of notification contents is defined in {{I-D.ietf-core-yang-cbor}}
+section 4.2.1.
+For notification without any content, a null value is returned.

 An example implementation is:

 > Every time an event is generated, the generated notification instance is
 > appended to the chosen stream(s).
-After appending the instance, the content
+After an aggregation period which may be
+> adjusted an an exclusion delay and the number of notifications already aggregated,
-> of the instance is sent to all clients observing the modified stream.
+> the content of the instance is sent to all clients observing the modified stream.

-> Dependending on the storage space allocated to the notification stream, the
-> oldest notifications that do not fit inside the notification stream storage
-> space are removed.

 ~~~~
 FORMAT:
-  Get /<stream-resource> Observe(0)
+  GET /<stream-resource> Observe(0)

-  2.05 Content (Content-Format :application/yang-tree+cbor)
+  2.05 Content (Content-Format :application/yang-instances+cbor)
-  ordered map of instance-identifier, data-node-value
+  CBOR array of CBOR map of instance-identifier, instance-value
 ~~~~
 {: artwork-align="left"}